All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How long to stay on tirzepatide 12.5mg.
 Covers maintenance vs. further titration, plateau assessment, when to increase to 15mg, and long-term treatment planning at this dose.

 How long you stay on tirzepatide 12.5mg depends on your weight loss progress, side effect tolerance, and treatment goals.
 The minimum is four weeks, but many patients remain at 12.5mg for months or use it as their long-term maintenance dose.
-Since 12.5mg is just one step below the maximum (15mg), there is strong clinical rationale for giving this dose a thorough trial before deciding whether to increase further.
+Since 12.5mg is just one step below the maximum (15mg), there's strong clinical rationale for giving this dose a thorough trial before deciding whether to increase further.

 The Four-Week Minimum